-It develops our students’ knowledge and understanding of Christianity, Islam, Judaism & Buddhism and world views that offer answers to such questions.
+It develops our students’ knowledge and understanding of Christianity, Islam, Sikhism, Judaism & Buddhism and world views that offer answers to such questions.
 Humanism and atheism are also studied.
 The Philosophy and Ethics department offers opportunities for personal reflection and spiritual development.
 The department encourages students to learn from different religious beliefs, values and traditions while exploring their own beliefs, and questions of meaning.
 It challenges our students to reflect on, consider, analyse, interpret and evaluate issues of truth, belief, faith and ethics.
 It encourages them to understand that we live as citizens in a pluralistic society and a global community.
 Our aim is to equip students for adult life, employment and life-long learning.

 In years 7-9 students follow the national curriculum.
 The Philosophy and Ethics curriculum is based on the Derbyshire Agreed Syllabus for RE, revised 2014.

 Chapel School believes the study of Philosophy and Ethics to be invaluable and offers it as an option at GCSE for the current year 10.
 All students in the current year 11 study Philosophy and Ethics to GCSE.
 Students learn to consider fundamental issues of our modern society and develop the capacity to think critically and develop analytical skills.

 |Qualification||GCSE Religious Studies – Philosophy and Applied Ethics|

 |Syllabus number||Syllabus A (8062)